TIBCOSoftware/snappydata/docs/programming_guide/sparksession_snappysession_and_snappystreamingcontext.md

 <a id="snappysession"></a>
-# SparkSession, SnappySession and SnappyStreamingContext
+# SparkSession, SnappySession, and SnappyStreamingContext

 ## Create a SparkSession
 [Spark Context](https://spark.apache.org/docs/2.1.1/api/java/org/apache/spark/SparkContext.html) is the main entry point for Spark functionality.
 A SparkContext represents the connection to a Spark cluster and can be used to create RDDs, accumulators and broadcast variables on that cluster.